Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 Attacking an unguarded settlement means raiding it.
 A raid rolls a 1d6 and gains that many downtimes that it will spend on deconstructing buildings.
 The attacking army can choose which buildings it targets.
 This causes valuables, goods, equipment and people to be acquired by the raiding army equal to the gold cost of deconstructing those buildings.
 That army will carry that with them until they deposit them somewhere; players could reclaim that loot from that army.

 ## Besieging
 A town, city, or kingdom requires the "Palisades or Guard post" building.
 While a settlement has that building it cannot be raided and is a guarded settlement.
+Such settlements are marked with a black border on their hex.
+A guarded settlement counts as having 1 army, but that army doesn't occupy a hex and can't leave the settlement.

 When ordered to attack a guarded settlement, armies must instead besiege the settlement.
-A guarded settlement counts as having 1 army, but that army doesn't occupy a hex and can't leave the settlement.
 An attacking army will need support to not stalemate vs. the "army" of a guarded settlement.
-The "army" of a guarded settlement is able to support armies attacking an army that is in its settlement's hex, but can't otherwise receive orders.
+The "army" of a guarded settlement is able to support armies defending against attack while that army is in settlement's hex, but can't otherwise receive orders.

 For each order to seige, the attacking army adds 1d6 to a pool of dice, each time this happens the settlement being besieged is asked to surrender to come under new management.
 While there are dice in the pool, that settlement cannot be traveled to or from, and characters in the settlement cannot spend downtimes to build or repair buildings.